davidmuradov/elp/README.md

 A tool to extract a licence plate number from an image.

-(IN PROGRESS) Read a .ppm image file, convert image to a table of pixels in which we can do image manipulation and processing.
+(DONE) Read a .ppm image file, convert image to a table of pixels in which we can do image manipulation and processing.

+(IN PROGRESS) Write convolution kernels to do image processing.